ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     Disconnect from Fabric gateway.
     getPaper program complete.

-**5.** Let's pretend the maturity date has been reached, we can now redeem this paper.
-Lets do that now. **NOTE:** scroll over to see the entire command below
+**5.** Let's pretend the maturity date has been reached so that we can now redeem this paper.
+Let's do that now. **NOTE:** scroll over to see the entire command below

     tecadmin@ubuntubase:~/Desktop/mycontract/fabric-samples/commercial-paper/organization/digibank/application$ node redeem.js